Can you improve your conversation skills? Certainly.

 Don’t prattle on about your new car for 10 minutes oblivious to your surroundings.
 Always be prepared to drop a subject when you start to bore people.
 Or when everyone is getting bored and the topic is starting to run out of steam.

 One good way to have something interesting to say is simply to lead an interesting life.
 And to focus on the positive stuff.
 Don’t start to whine about your boss or your job, people don’t want to hear that.
-Instead, talk about your last trip somewhere, some funny anecdote that happened while you where buying clothes, your plans for New Years Eve or something funny or exciting.
+Instead, talk about your last trip somewhere, some funny anecdote that happened while you where buying clothes, your plans for New Years Eve, your new blog or podcast project or something funny or exciting.

 Another way is just to be genuinely interested.
 As Dale Carnegie said: